 Despite the fact the USA still has crazy levels of COVID-19, it is on the list of nations that Australia plans to open up to.

-Qantas has flights to Los Angeles and Hawaii ready to go on December 20.
+Qantas has flights to Los Angeles ready to go 14 November three times a week.
 It plans to start flying to Dallas Texas on February 14, 2022 and San Francisco on February 16.

 Few US states have hit the 70 per cent double dose mark despite having the greatest access to vaccinations in the world.
 The USA does not currently require proof of vaccination to travel.
 However, you will need to show proof of a negative COVID-19 test taken no more than three days before your flight.